encode/uvicorn/docs/index.md

 ## Streaming responses

-You can stream responses by sending
+You can stream responses by sending multiple `http.response.body` messages to the `send` coroutine.

 ```python
 class StreamResponse():